juldebar/R_Metadata/README.md

 - rename this file as following :" **workflow_configuration_Postgres.json** "
 - Execute the [main script of the workflow](https://github.com/juldebar/R_Metadata/blob/master/metadata_workflow_google_doc_Dublin_Core/workflow_main_Dublin_Core_gsheet.R)Postgres server is accessible from R (check logs when executing the [main script](https://github.com/juldebar/R_Metadata/blob/master/metadata_workflow_Postgres_Postgis/workflow_main_Postgres.R))

+When it works, you can try other workflows for other data sources (Postgres and Thredds / NetCDF files).

 # Usual Errors